Beočin: History

-Until the end of World War II, Beočin was part of Ilok municipality.
-Since the newly established post-WW2 border between Vojvodina (Serbia) and Croatia divided former Ilok municipality, Beočin was included into Novi Sad municipality.
-Later, separate municipality of Beočin was established.
-In 1948, population of Beočin Fabrika numbered 2,144 inhabitants, while population of Beočin Selo numbered 1,495.
+Until the end of World War II, Beočin was part of the Ilok municipality.
+Since the newly established post-WW2 border between Vojvodina (Serbia) and Croatia divided the former Ilok municipality, Beočin was included into Novi Sad municipality.
+Later, a separate municipality of Beočin was established.
+In 1948, the population of Beočin Fabrika numbered 2,144 and the population of Beočin Selo numbered 1,495.

 Demographics

-According to the 2011 census results, the municipality of Beočin has 15,726 inhabitants.
+According to the 2011 census results, the municipality of Beočin had 15,726 inhabitants.

 Number of inhabitants over time

 Inhabited places

 Beočin municipality encompasses the town of Beočin, and the following villages:

 Ethnic groups

 Most of the settlements in the municipality have an ethnic Serb majority, while the village of Lug have an ethnic Slovak majority.
 Ethnic composition of the city:

 Beočin is one of the centers of the Islamic Community of Vojvodina.
 As of 2006, it was one of the three settlements in Vojvodina where Islamic religious buildings could be found (The other two settlements are Novi Sad and Subotica).